charlesweir/BrickPython/README.rst

 * Simple objects representing Motor and Sensor
 * Implementation of Python coroutines and scheduler for Python 2.7
 * Uses Brickpi.py from BrickPi_python
-* Implementation of PID algorithm to make NXT motor be a servo-motor
+* Implementation of PID algorithm to make an NXT motor into a servo-motor
-* Implementation of motor constant speed algorithm
+* Implementation of an NXT motor constant speed algorithm
 * Full unit test suite
 * Runs on other Linux environments (Mac etc) for unit tests and development.

 ..
 TODO: Links to Coroutine presentation.
-   TODO: Better motivation.
-   TODO: Discussion of OS X environment